knalli/angular-vertxbus/README.md

 Note: Check that dependencies are be installed (`npm install`).

 The *unit tests* are available with `npm test` which is actually a shortcut for `grunt test`.
 It performs tests under the current primary target version of AngularJS.
-Use `npm run-script test-scopes` for testing other scoped versions as well.
+Use `npm run test-scopes` for testing other scoped versions as well.

 ### E2E tests (manually)